CPPO: Contrastive Perception Policy Optimization for VLM Agents: Experiments

 \subsection{Main Results}

-The performance of closed-source models (GPT4-o, Gemini-2.0-Flash), the backbone models, and RL-based baseline VLMs including GRPO compared with our CPPO is reported in Table \ref{tab:main_result}.

-\paragraph{Comparison to Baseline GRPO.} Applying CPPO to the Qwen2.5-VL-3B and -7B baselines yields consistent and substantial improvements on the test benchmarks, with average performance gains of {11.2\%} and {5.9\%}, respectively.
-As reported in Table \ref{tab:main_result}, CPPO achieves a higher accuracy than GRPO across all benchmarks—average 40.0\% vs. 37.8\% for the 3B model and 48.2\% vs. 46.7\% for the 7B model.
+\textbf{Comparison to Baseline GRPO.} Applying CPPO to the Qwen2.5-VL-3B and -7B baselines yields consistent and substantial improvements on the test benchmarks, with average absolute performance gains of {11.2\%} and {5.9\%}, respectively.
+As reported in \cref{tab:main_result_GRPO}, CPPO achieves a higher accuracy than GRPO across all benchmarks---average relative gains of 6.0\% for the 3B model and 3.7\% for the 7B model.
 Overall, these results confirm that CPPO is a more effective optimization strategy than GRPO, especially for mid-sized models, and establishes CPPO as a strong and scalable alternative for finetuning large VLMs.
-Qualitative results are given in the supplementary materials.
+Qualitative results are given in Appendix \ref{appendix:qualitative}.

-\paragraph{Comparison to Other Methods.} As shown in Table \ref{tab:main_result}, CPPO consistently surpasses prior methods across all benchmarks for the 3B model.
+\textbf{Comparison to Other Methods.} As shown in \cref{tab:main_result_prior_works}, CPPO consistently surpasses prior methods across all benchmarks for the 3B model.
 For the 7B model, CPPO also outperforms existing approaches on all benchmarks (except WeMath), demonstrating stronger generalization.
-In particular, when compared to PAPO—the most relevant perception-aware RL baseline—CPPO achieves notable gains.
-On the 3B model, CPPO improves average performance to 40.0\%, compared to PAPO’s 38.1\%.
-On the larger 7B model, CPPO reaches 48.2\% versus PAPO’s 46.8\%.
-Importantly, both CPPO and PAPO are trained under identical conditions—using the same dataset (ViRL39K) and the same number of training steps—ensuring that the improvements are not due to differences in data or compute.
-Thus, the consistent advantage of CPPO over PAPO can be attributed directly to the introduction of contrastive loss on perception tokens, which enhances the model’s ability to capture and leverage visual information more effectively.
+In particular, when compared to PAPO---the most relevant perception-aware RL baseline---CPPO achieves notable gains.
+On the 3B model, CPPO improves average performance to 40.0\%, compared to PAPO's 38.1\%.
+On the larger 7B model, CPPO reaches 48.2\% versus PAPO's 46.8\%.
+Importantly, both CPPO and PAPO are trained under identical conditions---using the same dataset (ViRL39K) and the same number of training steps---ensuring that the improvements are not due to differences in data or compute.
+Thus, the consistent advantage of CPPO over PAPO can be attributed directly to the introduction of contrastive loss on perception tokens, which enhances the model's ability to capture and leverage visual information more effectively.
+The benefit of stronger visual grounding is what we expect to translate into improved reliability for downstream agentic tasks.